I saw the chick for the last time on 9/7.

 The nest has grown.
 We observed the male add both natural and manmade materials to the nest as the female stayed put.

-Adult arrival on 4/15 is an educated guess.
+Adult arrival on 4/10 is an educated guess.
+I saw an Osprey in the vicinity on 4/8 (first sighting of the season).
 The nest is above a farm pond and is close to Yellow Breeches Creek and the Susquehanna River.
+According to the owners of the property nearby, this is a new nest.